Washington warns Hong Kong to watch for vessel carrying Iranian oil

 Earlier this month, Reuters reported that a tanker carrying Iranian fuel oil in violation of U.S. sanctions had unloaded the cargo into storage tanks near the Chinese city of Zhoushan.

-The U.S. government re-introduced sanctions against Iran’s oil industry in November.
-It still allows limited purchases of Iranian crude oil, but petroleum products have not received official sanctions waivers.
+The U.S. government reintroduced sanctions against Iran’s oil industry in November but allowed some buyers limited purchases of Iranian crude oil under a waiver program until May 1.
+Petroleum products had not received official sanctions waivers.

 “I think it’s critical for the Hong Kong Marine Authority to ensure it knows who it’s allowing into its territorial waters, into the Hong Kong port, and to ensure that it knows who Hong Kong entities are providing services to,” the U.S. official said.
 “We’re going to enforce our Iran sanctions quite aggressively and quite consistently.”